HarvardMapCollection/tutorials-share/content/tutorials/ArcGIS Online/ArcGIS Pro/index.md

 Despite being able to accomplish most, if not all of the same methods in QGIS as you can with ArcGIS Pro, here are some reasons why you might be thinking about choosing ArcGIS Pro:

-- Many industries use ArcGIS Pro or the ESRI suite, so gaining familiarity might make you more competitve in your given field
+- Many industries use ArcGIS Pro or the ESRI suite, so gaining familiarity might make you more competitive in your given field
 - Maybe you are in a class that is using ArcGIS Pro to teach GIS methodologies
 - Maybe you have used ArcGIS Pro before, and want to keep working in that environment